 - If you have private or public health insurance, most sexual and reproductive health services should be covered by your health plan without any out-of-pocket costs.

 - If your teen is on your insurance plan, they can access these preventive services as well, but may want to submit a Confidential Communication Request to keep this sensitive information private.

 - If your teen is uninsured or if they are worried about confidentiality, they also have the option of getting sexual and reproductive health services through Family PACT.
-This California program provides teens coverage for many sexual health services like pregnancy tests, prescription birth control, STD testing and treatment, and counseling.
+This California program provides teens coverage for many sexual health services like pregnancy tests, prescription birth control, STI testing and treatment, and counseling.

 Finding a Clinic

 To help your teen find a nearby clinic, check out our (Find a Clinic tool or have them text the word “Clinic” to the number 877877.